Helping children and young people affected by domestic abuse

 This project demonstrates our school’s commitment to working in partnership to safeguard and protect children, and to providing the best possible care and support for our pupils.

-If you would like to speak to someone further about the project or require further information please contact our Designated Safeguarding Lead, Miss Helen Charlesworth, Assistant Head.
+If you would like to speak to someone further about the project or require further information please contact our Designated Safeguarding Lead, Miss Helen Charlesworth, Temporary Head of School.